cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

 **Best: Neurons = 200, Mean = 0.9633, Std = 0.003427**

-The final tuned model architecture is as depicted below:
+The final model architecture was based off of the results of hyperparameter optimization, as well as the approach taken by June Zbontar (5th in the Competition) in [The Marinexplore and Cornell University Whale Detection Challenge.](https://www.kaggle.com/c/whale-detection-challenge) The final tuned architecture is depicted below:

 ![cnn_architecture](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Neural-Network/blob/master/Images/cnn_architecture.png)